 A utility is a service offered to a property that connects to a more extensive structural system offering those same services to other properties across the city.
 For example, water service at a property is considered a utility.

 There are a lot of different utility options and pricing, depending on where you live.
+Utility expenses also range month by month around usage.
 However, there are certainly some common amenities that you may find when renting in the U.S.

-Water and sewage utilities includes everything from the water that comes out of your shower faucet, the water that allows you to flush your toilet, the water in your dishwasher and much more.
+Water and sewage utilities include everything from the water that comes out of your shower faucet, the water that allows you to flush your toilet, the water in your dishwasher and much more.
 Usage is measured by a meter and then reported to the public utilities commission.
-This utility bill is sent to the individual apartment or home, or to the apartment complex, where an apartment manager will split the bill evenly among tenants.
+This utility bill is sent to the individual apartment or home, or to the apartment complex, where an apartment manager or property owner will split the bill evenly among tenants.

 This utility includes the removal of recycling, trash and organic waste.
 Apartment landlords usually have a contract with the city's waste management company to collect tenants' trash and recycling.
 Usually, this service comes with a small monthly fee.

 These utilities are not essential but are very common and can often be purchased from the same company.
-The cost of this utility can vary greatly depending on the type of service.
-You typically pay a monthly fee for each of these services.
+Your property owner or leasing consultant will normally have a recommended company to set these utilities up through.
+The cost of this utility also varies greatly depending on the type of service.
+You typically pay a monthly bill for each of these services.

 Utility companies facilitate the distribution and transmission of electricity.
 Depending on where you live, these companies might exclusively provide your electrical power.
 Utility companies are responsible for the maintenance and stability of power lines that they own in each area.
-Utility companies bill tenants based on the electrical wattage they use each month.
+Utility companies bill tenants based on the electrical wattage and energy usage of the month.

 Electricity providers provide an alternative supply of electricity and work with utility companies to send power to people's homes using the utility company's power lines.
 These providers offer price and contract regulators to customers, which allows them to provide more price and contract options.
 These rates are often lower than the rates they would be paying directly through a utility company.